SFDO-Tooling/CumulusCI/docs/cli.rst

     $ cci task info <name> --help
      Usage: cci task run [OPTIONS] TASK_NAME

-When the ``--help`` flag is specified for a fully realized command (one that is executable) (TODO: what is correct word here?), the output will display:
+When the ``--help`` flag is specified for a command, the output will include:

 * A usage statement featuring the syntax that executes the command.
 * A description of the command.